 After the hill beneath the suburb of Abbotsford in Dunedin began to move in June 1979, 69 homes were wrecked in major landslips.
 This catastrophe underlined the need to declare a state of emergency when there was potential, as well as actual, loss of life and property.

 The Civil Defence Act 1983 clarified the responsibilities of central government and regional and territorial authorities.
 It also provided for the appointment of a disaster recovery co-ordinator to oversee remedial work after an emergency.
-Disaster recovery co-ordinators were called on to deal with the aftermath of some major events that decade, including floods in Southland in 1984, an earthquake in the Bay of Plenty in 1987 and Cyclone Bola on the East Coast in 1988.
-In 1989 a scientific advisory committee was formed to provide expert advice on natural hazards such as these.
+Disaster recovery co-ordinators were called on to deal with the aftermath of floods in Southland in 1984, an earthquake in Bay of Plenty in 1987, and Cyclone Bola on the East Coast in 1988.
+In 1989 a scientific advisory committee was formed to provide expert advice on natural hazards like these.

-Both national and local civil-defence structures were regularly criticised for inefficiency during the 1980s, and in 1985 the director of civil defence, Wira Gardiner, and his deputy resigned in protest at inadequate government funding and support.
+Both national and local civil-defence structures were regularly criticised for inefficiency during the 1980s.
+In 1985 the director of civil defence, Wira Gardiner, and his deputy resigned in protest at inadequate government funding and support.